 If you don’t have a mobile device policy in place, then implement one now.
 Lead by example, and then educate your clients that they need a mobile device policy in place too.

-Mobile Device Management is a technical issue that strays dangerously close into HR territory for most small business.
+Mobile Device Management is a technical issue that strays dangerously close into HR territory for most small businesses.
 For instance, what if you remote-wipe a mobile device holding business and personal data?

 While these issues might be difficult and not always about technology, they are an opportunity for MSP’s to step beyond being seen as just the “IT guy.”

 Instead, they position themselves as being a real business advisor to their clients.

 Do you help your clients limit authority to install software, or do you take short cuts?